About the college

 The college is home to a number of research centres which contribute to the college's academic life.
 Seminar speakers include college fellows, visiting experts from around the world, and students.
 The college also hosts a regular colloquium and Graduate Symposium, offering students the opportunity to share their research and receive feedback.

 Events are run throughout the year.
 As the collegiate home for many part-time students with work and family commitments, the college is particularly sensitive to the need for flexibility in scheduling, as a result some events are held at weekends and during vacation periods.
+The college has also greatly expanded provision for online events to enable engagement from around the world.

 With a large number of non-resident members, the college makes a considerable effort to keep students informed about events and developments at college so that they can keep in touch with the community and enjoy events wherever they are in the world.
 The termly calendar of events is published well in advance to help with planning and the college is active on social media.